dhcodes/fcc-currexp/npm.md

 # Node Modules with npm

-The Node Package Manager (npm) is a command-line tool that provides a way for developers to share and control modules (or packages) of Javascript code written for use with Node.js.
-These packages can save time When initialized, npm generates a <code>package.json</code> file that lists the package dependencies for your project.
-Since these npm packages are constantly updated, the <code>package.json</code> file allows you to set specific version numbers for each dependency to ensure that changes to the dependency don't break your project.
+The Node Package Manager (npm) is a command-line tool used by developers to share and control modules (or packages) of Javascript code written for use with Node.js.

+When starting a new project, npm generates a <code>package.json</code> file.
+This file lists the package dependencies for your project.
+Since npm packages are regularly updated, the <code>package.json</code> file allows you to set specific version numbers for each dependency.
+This ensures that updates to a package don't break your project.

-npm promo
+npm saves packages in a folder named <code>node_modules</code>.
+These packages can be installed in two ways:

+1. globally in a root <code>node_modules</code> folder, accessible by all projects.
+2. locally within a project's own <code>node_modules</code> folder, accessible only to that project.

+Most developers prefer to install packages local to each project to create a separation between the dependencies of different projects.